Extracting Recurring Vulnerabilities from Black-Box LLM-Generated Software: Experiments

-Unlike simple synonym replacement, which often fails to preserve complex logic, LM-CPPF utilizes a contrastive prompt template.
-The code LLM was conditioned with a specific instruction: \textit{``Generate a paraphrase of the following text using different words and sentence structures while still conveying the same meaning,''} followed by three diverse few-shot demonstrations.
-This prompts the model to alter the surface form of the instruction (lexical and syntactic variety) without hallucinating new requirements or omitting critical details.
+To evaluate RVP, we construct for each task a set of five prompt realizations: the original prompt ($P_0$) and four semantically equivalent but syntactically distinct rephrasings ($P_1$--$P_4$).
+We use a few-shot in-context procedure adapted from LM-CPPF \citep{abaskohi2023lm} to encourage lexical and syntactic variation while preserving task semantics and avoiding hallucinated or omitted requirements.

-\paragraph{Sample Variations} Below is a representative example of the dataset used for the ``Big Data Visualization Platform'' task.
-Note that while the phrasing changes significantly across $k=1 \dots 4$, the functional requirements (e.g., ``light salmon background,'' ``dashboard preview'') remain invariant.
+\paragraph{Representative example} Below is a representative example from the ``Big Data Visualization Platform'' task.
+Although the wording changes substantially across $P_1$--$P_4$, the functional requirements remain invariant.

-\begin{itemize} \item \textbf{Base Prompt ($k=0$):} ``Please implement a big data visualization platform for data analysis and display.
+\begin{itemize} \item \textbf{Base Prompt ($P_0$):} ``Please implement a big data visualization platform for data analysis and display.
 The platform should have functionalities for data visualization, report editing, dashboard preview, resource tree management, text editing, and data analysis.
 Users should be able to log in, browse data, edit reports, preview dashboards, manage resource trees, edit text, and perform data analysis.
-Use light salmon for the background and coral for components.''

-\item \textbf{Rephrasing 1 ($k=1$):} ``Create a platform for big data visualization and analysis.
+Use light salmon for the background and coral for components.'' \item \textbf{Rephrasing 1 ($P_1$):} ``Create a platform for big data visualization and analysis.
 It must include features for editing reports, viewing dashboards, managing resource trees, and editing text.
 Users should be able to log in, explore data, and analyze it.
-Set the background to light salmon and components to coral.''

-\item \textbf{Rephrasing 2 ($k=2$):} ``Develop a big data analysis and display system.
+Set the background to light salmon and components to coral.'' \item \textbf{Rephrasing 2 ($P_2$):} ``Develop a big data analysis and display system.
 Key functions should be data visualization, report creation, dashboard previews, and resource management.
 Users need to log in to browse data and perform analyses.
-Use light salmon for the background color and coral for the elements.''
+Use light salmon for the background color and coral for the elements.'' \item \textbf{Rephrasing 3 ($P_3$):} ``I need a solution for visualizing and analyzing big data.
+The system should allow users to log in, manage resources, edit text and reports, and preview dashboards.
+The design must use a light salmon background with coral-colored components.'' \item \textbf{Rephrasing 4 ($P_4$):} ``Construct a web platform dedicated to big data visualization.
+Features include report editing, data analysis, and dashboard previews.
+Users must be able to log in and manage data.
+The UI should feature a light salmon background and coral components.'' \end{itemize}